-The worst part is you might have all of the above, but for whatever reason, you still are not getting the traffic to your site that you want to see.
+The worst part is you’re website might have all of the above but, for whatever reason, it still is not getting the traffic that you want to see.
 This is where an SEO audit can be very valuable.
-If you currently have a site and you have been thinking of giving it a facelift or even a total redesign you should strongly consider an SEO audit.
+If you currently have a site and have been thinking of giving it a facelift or even a total redesign, you should strongly consider an SEO audit.

-If you are unaware of what might be causing your site to not bring in any new customers have a professional SEO company audit your website before consulting a web designer.
-You might be leaving valuable information behind if not.
+If you are unaware of what might be causing your site to not bring in any new customers, have a professional SEO company audit your website before consulting a web designer.
+Otherwise, you might be leaving valuable information behind.
 Designers are trained to make things look great, but often have little knowledge of how Google works behind the scenes.

 What is an SEO audit anyways?

 A proper SEO audit will uncover any bad practices, errors, and missed opportunities.
-It will provide a list of actions that should be addressed to improve the performance of your site.
-Everything from optimized images, tags and attributes in appropriate places, meta details, favicons, and these are just some on-site issues that can be found in an audit.
+It will also provide a list of actions that should be addressed to improve the performance of your site: optimized images, tags and attributes in appropriate places, meta details, favicons, and these are just some on-site issues that can be found in an audit.

 What separates a SEO agency from a freelance student?

 With resources like W3 schools and even YouTube, many people feel they can build a website, and truthfully, they can.
 However, building a website fully optimized to meet many different criteria, in order to ensure peak performance, can be a challenge and separates the casual coder from the pros.